 Email borne threats have increased exponentially over the last decade.
 Our dependence on the humble email has fundamentally changed the way we do business.
-The Radicati Group in their latest Email Statistics Report indicates that there are approximately 1 billion mailboxes in 2015 that send close to 200 billion emails per day.
+The Radicati Group in their latest Email Statistics Report indicates that there are approximately 3.8 billion email users in 2018 that send close to 282 billion emails per day.
 From the outset of its introduction in the 1990’s, cyber criminals saw email as an exceptionally easy method of breaching an organization’s environment.
 Spam, spear phishing, and malware are delivered via email.

 The importance of email to business also changed dramatically.
 In the early 2000’s, email was an important business tool, primarily used for internal communication.
 Back then, organizations were less dependent on email’s availability than they are today.
 Today, communication to external businesses and customers is equally as important for order placement, loyalty programs, surveys and many more uses.

 Today’s business environment suggests that email can no longer be a set and forget system as it was in the past.
 My golden rules for the protection of your email channel are listed below.